veerserif/GAMMA-manual/Home.md

 The most up-to-date information about installation, mod features, development and other news will always be the official Discord server.

 https://discord.gg/stalker-gamma

+# Frequently Asked Questions

+**Q**: Do I need to buy any of the S.T.A.L.K.E.R. games to play G.A.M.M.A.? <br/>
+No, G.A.M.M.A. uses the Anomaly game, which is standalone and free.
+Although it's worth your time to play the old S.T.A.L.K.E.R. games anyway.

+**Q**: Why can't I buy or sell weapons or armor? <br/>
+This is a core feature of G.A.M.M.A.

+---

 # Technical support section
 _tbd_